Nuclear Power in Canada

 Hydro Quebec decided in August 2008 to similarly refurbish the 638 MWe Gentilly 2 as an alternative to closing it in 2012, thereby extending its operating life to about 2040.
 Most Quebec electricity is hydro, from the north of the province.
 Gentilly, close to the load centre, had particular importance for grid stability and it also provided energy security regardless of seasonal rainfall.
 The C$1.9 billion investment would have included construction of a radioactive waste management facility.
 It was planned to commence work in 2011, but in the light of considerable delays with the Point Lepreau rebuild, the work was deferred to 2012-13.
 In February 2009, GE Energy was awarded a contract worth more than $120 million to refurbish the turbine island.
 In 2011the plant operating licence was extended to 2016.
 However, in September 2012 the new provincial government decided to close the plant at the end of 2012 instead of refurbishing.

-There are proposals to build several nuclear reactors to go into operation in the next decade.
-Two reactors are planned in Ontario, one is proposed in New Brunswick and one (or possibly four smaller reactors) were proposed in Alberta.
+There have been proposals to build several nuclear reactors to go into operation in the next decade, but these have been deferred or have lapsed.
+Two reactors are planned in Ontario, one was proposed in New Brunswick and one (or possibly four smaller reactors) were proposed in Alberta.
 Total capacity of the new reactors would have amounted to as much as 9 GWe.

 Planned (2 Darlington) and proposed Canadian nuclear power reactorsd